WELCOME TO OUR WEBSITE

 What is the Eastbourne Access Group?

 The Eastbourne Access Group is a voluntary community group that was formally created in 1981, the Year of Disabled People.
-The group was formed to oversee the making of the Eastbourne section of a county-wide Access Guide.
+The group was originally formed to oversee the making of the Eastbourne section of a county-wide Access Guide.

 Eastbourne is a fine Victorian town, built mostly on the level but with steps and stairs everywhere!
 Some barriers to access in the town are difficult to resolve and others physically impossible due to the construction of buildings and in others financial constraints can mean progress is slow.
 However, over the years more places are now becoming more accessible.
 Adjustments being made such as additional ramped front access, hearing loops, walk-in level access showers, accessible toilets, more Blue Badge parking spaces and dropped kerbs for easier use of mobility vehicles.

 With the aid of the Eastbourne Access Guide for Disabled People and this website we aim to show you some of the accessible places to visit in the town.
 The group is actively promoting accessibility for all to the public and private sector alike.

-The Access Group consists of a small number of members, some with a disability but all with an interest in promoting Disability Awareness.
-Together with representatives from Eastbourne Council we seek to represent the people who live with the daily problems disability presents and help focus the public and private sector on efforts on making things easier.
+The Access Group consists of a small number of volunteers, some with a disability but all with an interest in making Eastbourne more disabled friendly.
+We seek to represent the people who live with the daily challenges disability presents and help focus the public and private sector on removing barriers to improving accessibility for all.

 We meet at St Saviour’s Church Hall, South Street, Eastbourne BN21 4UT every 4th Wednesday of the month, 10am -12 noon.
 (Due to Covid 19 we are currently holding Zoom meetings – see details above).

-The Group is a member of RADAR, the Disability Network and 3VA and works closely with other groups and charities within the town.
+The Group is a member of 3VA and works closely with other groups, charities and partner organisations within the town.